-With the reopening comes the return of State Parks Free Days, which allows visitors to enjoy the parks for day use without a Discover Pass.
+With the reopening comes the return of State Parks Free Days, which allow visitors to enjoy the parks for day use without a Discover Pass.

-This month will see one more free day on August 25, in recognition of the National Park System’s 104th birthday.
+This month will see one more free day on September 26, in recognition of National Public Lands Day.

 - See also: